MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-alerts-dashboard-learn.md

 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: Learn about data loss preventions alerts and the alerts dashboard.
+description: Learn about data loss prevention alerts and the alerts dashboard.
 ---

 # Learn about the data loss prevention Alerts dashboard